z3h4/useful-commands/RoR/Rails/Models/associations.md

       belongs_to :user, -> { joins(:friends) }
       belongs_to :level, ->(game) { where("game_level > ?", game.current_level) }

+- You can use any of the standard querying methods inside the scope block. i.e. `where`, `includes`, `readonly`, `select` etc.

 ---

 ## `has_one` association

+- The has_one association creates a one-to-one match with another model.
-Depending on the use case, you might also need to create a unique index and/or a foreign key constraint on the `supplier` column for the `accounts` table.
+- Depending on the use case, you might also need to create a unique index and/or a foreign key constraint on the `supplier` column for the `accounts` table.
 In this case, the column definition might look like this:

       create_table :accounts do |t|
         t.belongs_to :supplier, index: { unique: true }, foreign_key: true
         # ...
       end

+### Methods Added by has_one

+- Same as `belongs_to`

 ---